arnonzilca/p4u/README.md

 ## [p4-show](p4-show)

-The most usefull script when working with perforce.

-It shows the current status of the relevant client, the current pending & shelved changelists as well as the default changelist.
+Shows the current status of the relevant client, the current pending & shelved changelists as well as the default changelist.

 ![image](https://cloud.githubusercontent.com/assets/4737096/3824370/576ba9d6-1d46-11e4-9728-81a2bb5ddfe7.png)